PeZet2/streamlit-multipage/README.md

 ## Maintainers

-This project is maintained by Yan Almeida and Ezequiel Leonardo Castaño
+Parent projects are maintained by Yan Almeida and Ezequiel Leonardo Castaño